Efficient LP warmstarting for linear modifications of the constraint matrix: Conclusion

 \section{Conclusion}

 We considered the problem of having a linear program $\mathcal{P}(\lambda)$ whose constraint coefficients varies linearly via a parameter $\lambda$.
-For this type of problems, we proposed new methods that compute $x_B(\lambda)$ and $o^*(\lambda)$, respectively the optimal solution (linked to a basis $B$) and optimal objective function of $\mathcal{P}(\lambda)$.
+For this type of problems, we propose new methods that compute $x_B(\lambda)$ and $o^*(\lambda)$, respectively the optimal solution (linked to a basis $B$) and optimal objective function of $\mathcal{P}(\lambda)$.

-The first part of the paper focuses on computing the solution for a discrete set of points $\lambda \in \Lambda$, using a known optimal solution $x_B(0)$ and its associate optimal basis $B$.
-Three algorithms are presented, and revolve around the use of the optimal basis $B$ and of a reformulation of the term $(I + \lambda A_B^{-1}D_B)^{-1}$.
+The first part of the paper focuses on computing the solution for a discrete set of points $\lambda \in \Lambda$, using a known optimal solution $x_B(0)$ and its associated optimal basis $B$.
+Three algorithms are presented, which revolve around the use of the optimal basis $B$ and of a reformulation of the term $(I + \lambda A_B^{-1}D_B)^{-1}$.

 The first algorithm reformulates $A_B^{-1}D_B$ using an eigendecomposition method.
 Its main drawback comes from the fact that $A_B^{-1}D_B$ may be defective: the eigendecomposition of $A_B^{-1}D_B$ does not always exist.
 The second algorithm uses a Schur decomposition to reformulate $A_B^{-1}D_B$, and does not need the matrix to be diagonalizable.
 The third algorithm increases the dimensions of $A_B^{-1}D_B$ by concatenating a new random column and a new random row.
 The new matrix has then a high probability to be diagonalizable, and an eigendecomposition can be used, at the expense of complexifying a bit the end result.
-For computing $p$ points ($\lvert \mathcal{P} \rvert = p$), all three algorithms have a total complexity of $\mathcal{O}(n^\omega+pn^2)$, where $\mathcal{O}(n^\omega)$ is the complexity for a matrix-matrix multiplication.
-These algorithms also provide proofs that the basis $B$ remains optimal for these new points.
+For computing $p$ points ($\lvert \mathcal{P} \rvert = p$), all three algorithms have a total complexity of $\mathcal{O}(m^\omega + pm^2 + pmn)$, where $n$ is the number of variables, $m$ the number of constraints, and $\mathcal{O}(m^\omega)$ the complexity for a matrix-matrix multiplication of size $m \times m$.
+These algorithms also provide proofs that the basis $B$ remains optimal (or not) for these new points.

 The second part of the paper focuses on providing an estimation of $o^*(\lambda)$ for a continuous set of $\lambda \in \Lambda$.
-In Section \ref{sec:obj_in_btw}, we provide an upper bound on the deviation of the objective function around a known precomputed $\lambda$ up to a distance $\Delta$.
+In Section \ref{sec:obj_in_btw}, we provide an upper bound on the deviation of the objective function around a known precomputed solution up to a distance $\Delta$.
 It can be used to assess the maximal error in between the points of a discrete sampling, as done in the first part of the paper.

 These results can be combined in an iterative algorithm that produces a piecewise linear approximation of $o^*(\lambda)$ by sampling the space of $\Lambda$ and iteratively refines the approximation by computing more points where the bound is larger than a user-defined error.